NaokiHori/SimpleTCSolver/README.rst

 Documentation
 *************

-Documentation can be found `here <https://naokihori.github.io/SimpleTCSolver>`_ (still on half way).
+Documentation can be found `here <https://naokihori.github.io/SimpleTCSolver>`_ (still halfway).
-Since the interface is quite similar to the Cartesian version, descriptions are omitted for simplicity.
+Many explanations are omitted in order to avoid duplication.
-Please refer to the `documentation of SimpleNSSolver <https://naokihori.github.io/SimpleNavierStokesSolver>`_ for other details.
+Please refer to the `documentation of SimpleNSSolver <https://naokihori.github.io/SimpleNavierStokesSolver>`_ for more details.